§ 01 · The booking fee

 No hidden fees.

 What you see before you book is what you pay.
-No service charges bolted on at the end.
+No service charges, no "convenience fees," no airport supplements bolted on at drop-off.

 The booking fee is on you, the rider — not on your driver.

 Your driver still walks away with 100% of the fare.
-That's the whole point of Bustle, and the booking fee is how we stay that way.
+That's the whole point of Bustle, and the booking fee is how we stay that way without taking VC money or skimming a percentage off working people.

 We actually read them — hello@bustle.cab